The first time I sat a UCAT Quantitative Reasoning subtest, I got 480.

 - Did I follow the strategy I'd been practising, or did I revert to old habits?

 Once I could see the patterns, I could target them.
 I would then do a practise where my focus would simply be to read the stem carefully.
 Review.
 Note down improvements.
 Note down errors.
 Form a new focus.
 Focus on skipping questions that were taking too long.
 Review.
 Note down improvements.
 Repeat.
-That's what error logs do; they take the vague feeling of "I'm bad at QR" and replace it with specific, fixable problems.

 The error log doesn't have to be fancy.
 A Google Doc with three columns is enough.